 - When you register to vote, you will be required to provide two addresses:

 - 1. A residential address

 - This can be the name or address of a shelter, park, motor home, intersection, or some other identifiable location.
-This location will be used to determine which precinct you will vote in.
+This location will be used to determine your voting precinct and the races that you will vote on.

 - 2. A mailing address

 - You can receive your elections mail at any valid mailing location you choose.
 A mailing address can include a post office box, address of a friend or relative, shelter, or general delivery at a local post office.
 The mailing address is where all election-related material, including your ballot, will be sent.